ojigs/restaurant-booking-engine/README.md

 3. Complex add-on constraints — I implemented add-ons basics but omitted detailed validation in favour of the core features.

 ---

+## Future Improvements & Refactors

+If I had more time to take this from a solid engine to a global production-scale product, these are the areas I would prioritize:

+### 1. Caching

+Currently, the system calculates the 3-tier tax inheritance and pricing strategy every time an item is requested.
+While this ensures accuracy, it hits the database frequently.

+- **Improvement**: I would implement a caching layer (like Redis).
+When a Category tax changes, I would use a "Cache Invalidation" pattern to clear only the affected items.
+This would allow the system to handle thousands of requests per second with sub-millisecond response times.

+### 2. Capacity Management

+Right now, the booking system assumes a "one-to-one" relationship (one booking fills the item).

+- **Improvement**: I would refactor the `Availability` and `Booking` models to support **Capacity**.
+For a restaurant with 20 tables, the system should only show a slot as "Full" when all 20 tables are booked.
+This would involve using SQL `SUM` functions inside our transactional locks to ensure we never overbook.

+### 3. Global Timezone Support

+The current version assumes the server and the restaurant are in the same location.

+- **Improvement**: I would refactor the database to store a `timezone` string for every restaurant.
+I would then use a library like `date-fns-tz` to ensure that a customer booking from London sees the correct local time for a restaurant in Dubai, preventing "off-by-one-hour" errors during Daylight Savings transitions.

+### 4. Audit Trail Logging

+In a real business, knowing _who_ changed a price is as important as the price itself.

+- **Improvement**: I would implement an `audit_logs` table.
+Every time a `PricingStrategy` configuration is updated or a booking is cancelled, the system would record the old value, the new value, and the user who made the change.
+This is essential for financial accountability and troubleshooting.

+### 6. Expanded Test Coverage

+While I have covered the core pricing math with Unit Tests, the "wiring" (the Controllers and Routes) is currently verified manually.

+- **Improvement**: I would add **Integration Tests** using `supertest`.
+This would simulate actual HTTP requests to ensure that the Zod validation, the Service logic, and the Database transactions all work together perfectly under various failure scenarios.